opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 rolename: cn
 ```

 If this is not set, the DN of the role entry is used.
-You can now use this role name for mapping it to one or more the Security plugin roles, as defined in `roles_mapping.yml`.
+You can now use this role name for mapping it to one or more of the Security plugin roles, as defined in `roles_mapping.yml`.

-### Approach 2: Use a user's attribute as role name
+### Approach 2: Use a user's attribute as the role name

-If you store the roles as a direct attribute of the user entries in the user subtree, you only need to configure the attribute name:
+If you store the roles as a direct attribute of the user entries in the user subtree, you need to configure only the attribute name:

 ```yml
 userrolename: roles